dut-media-lab/BOML/index.md

                                               variables)
               - initializer_feed_dict: Optional feed dictionary for the inner objective
               - global_step: Optional global step for the optimization process
-              - param_dict: dictionary of parameters passed by `boml.core.BOMLOptimizer`
+              - param_dict: dictionary of parameters passed by `boml.boml_optimizer.BOMLOptimizer`
               - train_batches: mini batches of data, needed when Reptile Algorithm are implemented
               - session: Optional session (otherwise will take the default session)
               - experiments: list of instances of `Experiment`, needed when Reptile Algorithm are implemented
-              - online: Performs the computation of the outer gradient in the online (or "real time") mode.
-Note that `ReverseHG` and `ForwardHG` behave differently.
               - callback: callback funciton for the forward optimization
        - Utility functions:
-         - hgrads_hvars(hyper_list=None, aggregation_fn=None, process_fn=None):
+         - hgrads_hvars(hyper_list=None, aggregation_fn=None, gradient_clip=None):
-                Method for getting outergradient and outer parameters as required by apply_gradient methods from tensorflow optimizers.
+                Method for getting outergradient and outer parameters as required by apply_gradient methods from tensorflow optimizer.
                 - Args：
                   - meta_param: Optional list of outer parameters to consider.
 If not provided will get all variables in the hyperparameter collection in the current scope.
                   - aggregation_fn: Optional operation to aggregate multiple hypergradients (for the same hyperparameter), by default reduce_mean
-                  - process_fn: Optional operation like clipping to be applied.
+                  - gradient_clip: Optional operation like clipping to be applied.
          - initialization():
                  Returns groups of operation that initializes the variables in the computational graph
           - state():
             returns current state values of lower level variables
     4. BOMLOpt
        - Aliases:
-           - boml.optimizers.BOMLOpt
+           - boml.optimizer.BOMLOpt
        - Methods to be overridden:
            - minimize(loss_inner, var_list=None, global_step=None, gate_gradients=tf.train.Optimizer.GATE_OP,
                aggregation_method=None, colocate_gradients_with_ops=False, name=None, grad_loss=None):
                - Returns: an `bml_inner_grad` object relative to this minimization, same as `tf.train.Optimizer.minimize.`
        - Utility functions:
            - learning_rate():
-                 - Returns: the step size of this optimizer
+                 - Returns: the step size of this BOMLOptimizer
        - Utility Functions
            - get_dafault_session():
                 get and return the default tensorflow session